nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 ???
 http://www.cplusplus.com/doc/tutorial/pointers/

-(if you are viewing the source file, it shows '**superman', that is because the slideshot tool eats the first one)
+(if you are viewing the source file, it shows '**superman', that is because the slideshow tool eats the first one)

 ---